Skip to main content

 Customers may have a clause in their contracts that don't allow you to reveal their identity to third parties.
 Here's what you can do.

-Written by Lauren Rosenfeld
+Written by Joy Rudnick

-Updated over 4 months ago
+Updated over 5 months ago

 So, you uploaded your data into Crossbeam and you're ready to build populations and start sharing data with partners so you can find valuable overlaps.
 But wait!
 You have a clause in your contracts where you promise not to reveal the identity of some customers to third parties.
 What now?
 The following are some options so you can move forward and get the same great value out of Crossbeam.